Azure-Samples/linux-postgres-migration/modules/4-explore-and-run-linux-and-postgresql-workloads.md

 ## Run our application interactively via the command line

-Change to the directory that contains our application
+On the remote machine, change to the directory that contains our application

 ```bash
 cd tailwind-traders-go/app